 Responsibilities Associated with SDRC Membership

-- The UCAMC-SDRC maintains a research seminar series in conjunction with the Charles C. Gates Center for Regenerative Medicine and Stem Cell Biology at the UCAMC.
-SDRC members are requested to present a seminar in their area of research specialty at some point during their membership.
+- The UCAMC-SDRC maintains a research seminar series in conjunction with the Gates Center for Regenerative Medicine at the UCAMC.
+SDRC members are requested to present a seminar at some point during their membership.

 - NIH requires annual progress reports with information provided by all members.
 SDRC members therefore are expected to provide relevant information when requested annually, including: a current Biosketch with an SDRC specific Personal Statement, Other Support page, collaborations with other SDRC members on grants and publications, core facilities used to date and grants associated with the use of the SDRC core facilities.